1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 The following picture shows the whole metal plate where the feeder construction (the marked tips of the three screws on the right side) and the bracket of the ABL sensor (the two marked screws on the left side) is mounted onto - I took these pictures when the head wasn't mounted to the carrier of the x-axis so you can have a better look at the deatails.

 ![Backside view metal plate](../assets/images/head_neo_backplate_marked_web.jpg)

+*You'll find further disassembling instructions for the ABL sensor, the feeder gear system and the hotend in the specific sections.*

 ---